Meet Starlight Kid, Jay: Gamer Extraordinaire

 Starlight Gaming Delivers Happiness

-Our Starlight Gaming mobile entertainment unit features a gaming console and online access to platforms like Netflix and Hulu.
+Our Starlight Gaming station features a Nintendo gaming console and comes preloaded with over 25 games.
 It can roll from the ER to a waiting room or even up to a patient’s bedside.
-Kids can play by themselves or enjoy gaming or watching movies and TV shows with siblings and friends.
-Starlight programs, including Gaming, are provided to our 800+ hospital partners free-of-charge.
+Kids can play by themselves or enjoy gaming with siblings and friends.
+Starlight programs, like Gaming, are provided to our 800+ hospital partners free-of-charge.

-“If they knew Jay was coming in, they would already try to have [Gaming console] ready for him so it can be put in his room,” Angela said.
+“If they knew Jay was coming in, they would already try to have [Gaming station] ready for him so it can be put in his room,” Angela said.

 It also allows him to bond with the nurses.
 It’s an incentive for Jay to complete a really tough procedure and it gives him something to look forward to.

-Because of the Gaming console, his mom says he’s more relaxed, more easy going, and it lets him just have fun.
+Because of the Starlight Gaming station, his mom says he’s more relaxed, more easy going, and it lets him just have fun.